MarcusThum/Raspberry-Pi-Computer-Vision/README.md

 MarcusThum's Raspberry Pi Setup for Computer Vision

 ## Still working on it
 I'll update the Technical Documents + Components Cost.
-In the meantime take a look around.
+In the meantime, take a look around.
 I've shared my completed projects.

 ## Setup Localization (Country/Region)
 I'm in Singapore.